SOM-Research/Impromptu/evaluation_questions_Documentation.md

 In this section are located the assets that helps declaring the general properties of the exam, such as its topic or lenght. **It is highly recommended write the assets in the order that are displaced here** so that the generated prompt make more sense.
 #### `InitialConditions()`
 Prefix of an exam prompt.
-It is recommended to add it in the prefix.
+It is recommended to add **it in the prefix**.

 #### `question_topic(@topic)`
 Declare the subject of the exam (i.e: `question_topic("geography")`).